 - If you are under 12 years of age.
 Oxytetracycline should not be given to children.

-- If you have systemic lupus erythematosus (an inflammatory condition also called lupus, or SLE) or myasthenia gravis (a condition causing muscle weakness).
+- If you have an inflammatory condition called systemic lupus erythematosus (also called lupus, or SLE), or if you have a condition causing muscle weakness, called myasthenia gravis.
 Oxytetracycline can make these conditions worse.

 - If you have a rare inherited blood disorder called porphyria.